kyma-project/test-infra/docs/prow/prow-secrets-management.md

 1. Export the variables, where:
  - **SA_NAME** is the name of the service account.
  - **SA_DISPLAY_NAME** is the display name of the service account.
- - **SECRET_FILE** is the path for the private key.
+ - **SECRET_FILE** is the path to the private key.
  - **ROLE** is the role bound to the service account.

- See an example of variables you need to export for such an account:
+ See an example of variables you must export for such an account:

  ```
  export SA_NAME=sa-gcs-plank